Uthmanhere/EE423-EmbeddedSystems/Lab06-GPUprogramming/README.md

 - blockDim: measured in threads.
 - gridDim: measured in blocks.
 ## Calling Kernel
 Kernels calls use three ankle brackets to define grid and dimension size.
-The following listing emphasizes the syntax for figure \ref{fig:gridBlock}:
+The following listing emphasizes the syntax for above figure.:
 ```C
 dim3 threadsPerBlock(4, 4); //equivalent to (4, 4, 1)
 dim3 numBlocks(2,4);        //equivalent to (2, 4, 1)